openshift/enhancements/enhancements/machine-api/control-plane-machine-set.md

   unsupported by OpenShift)
 * Management of the etcd cluster state (the etcd operator will handle this separately)
 * Automatic adoption of existing clusters (we will provide instructions to allow users to opt-in for existing cluster)
-* Management of anything that falls out of the scope of Machine API
+* Management of anything that falls out of the scope of Machine API (e.g. management of load balancers in front of Control Plane Machine - only load balancer membership is managed by Machine API)

 ## Proposal